LUI5DA/Proyecto_Redes_Terraform/README.md

-# 🌐 Proyecto Redes Terraform: Automated Active Directory & Web Server on Azure
+# 🌐 Networking Project: Automated Active Directory & Web Server on Azure

 Deploy enterprise infrastructure in Azure with a single click!
 This project provisions and configures two essential services—**Active Directory** and a **Web Server**—using Infrastructure as Code, automated configuration, and CI/CD pipelines.